dzacarias/sweatkit/README.md

-# SweatKit
+# sweatkit

-SweatKit is a Clojure library to work with fitness data.
+sweatkit is a Clojure(Script) library to work with sports activities data.

+The main idea behind sweatkit is that this kind of data is a fundamentally composable thing.
+By this we mean that you should be able to get the same sort of information out of a few minutes of training, whole segments/laps, a single activity or collections of activities.

+## Documentation

 ## Usage

-This is still very much a work in progress and without a stable API.

 ## License

 Copyright © 2014 Daniel Zacarias

-Distributed under the Eclipse Public License 1.0 which can be found in the file [LICENSE](LICENSE) at the root of this distribution.
+Distributed under the [Eclipse Public License 1.0](LICENSE).
 By using this software in any fashion, you are agreeing to be bound by the terms of this license.

-You must not remove this notice, or any other, from this software.